MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/scalable-customization-design/database-transactions.md

 - Synchronous plug-ins typically participate in transactions.
 - Async plug-ins never participate in a platform transaction; each request is performed independently.
-- **PreValidation** plug-ins don’t create a transaction but participate if one already exists.
+- **PreValidation** plug-ins don't create a transaction but participate if one already exists.

 |Event|Stage name|Transaction does not yet exist|Transaction already exists|
 |--|--|--|--|